 These agreements are with:

-- Members of the common customs area
+- Other common customs areas

 There are also custom incentives available in Botswana.